 and There are some more also.

-Alloys can we cast since their melting point are lower.
+- Alloys can we cast since their melting points are lower.

 Properties of Metals:

 The properties of the metal are defined as the special qualities or characteristics of metals that determine their suitability for a specific engineering application.